oconnor0/HowToClojure/README.md

 3. `(comment ...)` forms are not supported.

 4. `#_` does not affect highlighting; nor does it create a new scope for so that Expand Selection to Scope grabs it first.

+5. When using Monoid `->` converts to an arrow, but `<-` does not.
+Fira Code does not have this problem.